zeustamil/paulrhayes.com/source/_posts/auto-scrolling-parallax-effect-without-javascript.md

 date: 2009-04-01 23:40:16
 ---

-Here's another quick CSS3/WebKit transitions project in the controversial realm of CSS animation.
+Here’s another quick CSS3/WebKit transitions project in the controversial realm of CSS animation.
 This time I have opted to recreate the popular parallax effect using multiple background images on a single element and the `-webkit-transition` property ([documentation](http://webkit.org/specs/CSSVisualEffects/CSSTransitions.html)).
-I have based this on Chris Coyier's [parallax tutorial](http://css-tricks.com/3d-parralax-background-effect/), reusing the star images with permission, the technique itself was coined by [Paul Annett](http://clearleft.com/is/paulannett/) (explanation on [Think Vitamin](http://thinkvitamin.com/features/how-to-recreate-silverbacks-parallax-effect/)).
-If you're not quite sure what parallax is, then Chris and Paul both go into some depth to explain it and [Wikipedia](http://en.wikipedia.org/wiki/Parallax) is always helpful.
+I have based this on Chris Coyier’s [parallax tutorial](http://css-tricks.com/3d-parralax-background-effect/), reusing the star images with permission, the technique itself was coined by [Paul Annett](http://clearleft.com/is/paulannett/) (explanation on [Think Vitamin](http://thinkvitamin.com/features/how-to-recreate-silverbacks-parallax-effect/)).
+If you’re not quite sure what parallax is, then Chris and Paul both go into some depth to explain it and [Wikipedia](http://en.wikipedia.org/wiki/Parallax) is always helpful.

 ## Result